avanwouwe/citadel-browser-agent/doc/browser.md

 ## macOS
 On macOS the plugin can be force-installed on all endpoints, by configuration profiles using your MDM.
 This works for Chrome, Firefox, Edge and Brave.
-Unfortunately Opera does not support automated installation and the plugin has to be manually installed, using the [Opera Addons site](https://addons.opera.com/fr/extensions/details/citadel-browser-agent/).
+Unfortunately Opera does not support automated installation and the plugin has to be manually installed, using the [Chrome Web Store](https://chromewebstore.google.com/detail/citadel-browser-agent/anheildjmkfdkdpgbndmpjnmkfliefga/).

 > [!NOTE]
 > If you have already force-installed another plugin via the Google Workspace admin, using profiles will override the Workspace list of force-installed extensions.
 If you add Citadel in using the [Google Workspace admin](https://admin.google.com/ac/chrome/apps/) this has the advantage that you can force the use of the extension in private sessions.